turbot/steampipe-plugin-datadog/docs/tables/datadog_security_monitoring_signal.md

   filter_query = 'status:(critical OR high OR medium)';
 ```

-### List status signals for last one week for AWS S3
+### List AWS S3 signals created in the last 7 days

 ```sql
 select